NMashalov/Airflow_tutorial/README.md

 Hopefully we will be interested only in `dags` folder in this tutorial.

+Actually `docker-compose.yaml` has some nasty secret with it.
+Running nodes includes `restart: always`, which forces docker to restart airflow with every reboot of system.
+In my repo i comment this field to mitigate that locally irritating behaviour.
+Yet in your production environment this well be beneficial to uncomment it.

 <details>
     <summary>Warning</summary>
     Don't forget to run docker compose down, when you stop.
-Unless on next WSL run it will restart airflow again.
 </details>

 ### Toy dag development